SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 ![Reference-App](https://user-images.githubusercontent.com/9074514/48164684-129d3880-e298-11e8-9f97-2aeec0db03fc.png)

-Set the value of the **TRIALACCOUNT** string to your account name.
+Set the value of the **trialAccountName** string to your account name.

 This value is displayed after navigating to https://account.hanatrial.ondemand.com/cockpit#/home/trialhome and clicking on **Neo Trial**.
-The name should look something like **p1942140767trial**
+The name should look something like **p1987654321trial**

 ![Reference-App](https://user-images.githubusercontent.com/9074514/48092778-79e8b900-e1c2-11e8-8904-2ce5f9139b1f.png)

-Set the value of the **APPLICATIONID** string to "com.example.MyMobileCloudServiceApplication".
+Set the value of the **applicationID** string to `"com.example.MyMobileCloudServiceApplication"`.

-Set the value of the **DESTINATION** string to "ExpenseDestination".
+Set the value of the **destinationName** string to `"ExpenseDestination"`.

-> Note: If you have chosen your own names in the previous sections you have to make sure to set the correct values here.
+> **Note:** If you have chosen your own names in the previous sections, be sure to set the correct values here.

 ![Reference-App](https://user-images.githubusercontent.com/9074514/48092884-bd432780-e1c2-11e8-8197-ac497999caf2.png)